 Tōtara-i-kāria and Aotearoa

 The Tōtara-i-kāria canoe is said to have been taken by the priest Ngātoroirangi back to Hawaiki, where he fought a battle at Ihumotomotokia and Whatatiri against the chief Manaia.
-After defeating Manaia, he returned to his pā in New Zealand, on Mōtītī Island in the Bay of Plenty.
+After defeating Manaia, he returned to his pā on Mōtītī Island in Bay of Plenty.
 However, the survivors of Manaia's tribe soon arrived in a fleet of canoes to seek revenge.
-Ngātoro chanted incantations whipping up a storm that destroyed them.
-The Aotearoa, captained by Mokotōrea, is an early canoe said to have landed in Aotea Harbour before the Tainui.
+Ngātoro chanted incantations, whipping up a storm that destroyed them.
+Aotearoa, captained by Mokotōrea, is an early canoe said to have landed in Aotea Harbour before Tainui.